The number of Georgians with cards allowing possession of medical cannabis has soared more than 70 percent in one year.

 The new commission is tasked with developing the rules, regulations and licensing process to go with the 2019 Georgia law that authorizes medical cannabis cultivation.

-The law will allow up to six licensed companies to grow cannabis in secure greenhouses and manufacture a liquid that’s low in THC.
+The law will allow up to six licensed companies to grow cannabis in secure greenhouses, manufacture a liquid that’s low in THC, and will require them to use cannabis pouch packaging machines in order to ship the products to the residents safely.

 The liquid will be available via some number of retail locations to Georgians who have a medical cannabis card, according to an article in SaportaReport.